NLUUG/website/content/evenementen/nluug/najaarsconferentie-2022/index.md

     - column:
       talk:
         speaker: Marcel Kornegoor
-        title: Course as Code: the future of AT Computing's training courses
+        title: "Course as Code: the future of AT Computing's training courses"
         link:
     - column:
       talk: